Survivor in Slovenia turns 100 on Holocaust Remembrance Day

 Women at the camp encouraged each other not to give up, telling one another “Girls, hold on!” and “No moaning!” she recalled.

-The Ravensbruck concentration camp was the second in size only to the women’s camp in Auschwitz, according to the U.S. Holocaust Museum.
+The Ravensbrueck concentration camp was the second in size only to the women’s camp in Auschwitz, according to the U.S. Holocaust Museum.
 Toward the end of the war, some 50,000 prisoners, mostly women, were held at the camp.

-Frlan was shipped to Ravensbruck in March 1944 from a prison in her native Slovenia.
+Frlan was shipped to Ravensbrueck in March 1944 from a prison in her native Slovenia.
 After having to clean the the offices of the secret Gestapo police for nine months, Frlan was jailed for helping the resistance movement in Slovenia in a bombing.

 “The Gestapo knew that I was responsible for the bombs,” she said.
 “So they took me to prison.”